 - bottom feed

-In the bottom feed airbrush models, paint is siphoned from a reservoir mounted below.
+In the bottom or siphon feed airbrush models, paint is siphoned from a reservoir mounted below.
 As such, the volume of paint can be larger and hence you will be able to spray paint for a longer period of time.

 - side feed